younesbram/temprosnehook/README.md

 ## Slander (very important)

+## AntiCowHook Policy
+### ALL COMMITS MADE BY CINORTAXEH (HEXATRONIC) ARE PROTECTED BY ANTICOWHOOK POLICY, IF ANY COWHOOK USERS / ONE TF2 (COWHOOK) WISHES TO CRYS ABOUT ANY COMMITS BY CINORTAXEH (HEXATRONIC) WILL BE IGNORED.
+IF REVERTED BY COWHOOK/ONETF2 OR COWHOOK USERS THE REVERT(S) MADE BY THE COWHOOK PARTY WILL BE REVERTED BACK.
+THIS POLICY ONLY APPLIES TO COWHOOK USERS / ONETF2 (COWHOOK) PARTY.

 ### Reality!
 Cathook, but without bloat, pasting ddodddssing methods, and calling everyone a literal gay slur, because any critism is higghly illgal. this cheat should be renamed REALITYHOOK!